symbol/symbol-docs/source/guides/namespace.rst

 What's next?
 ============
-Now that you have registered your namespace, you can start :ref:`creating mosaics <guide-creating-a-mosaic>`.
+Now that you have registered your namespace, check how you can  :ref:`create mosaics <guide-creating-a-mosaic>`.

-Also, when the transaction is confirmed, you will be able to  :ref:`register a subnamespace <guide-registering-a-subnamespace>` by following next guide.
+When the transaction is confirmed, you will be able to  :ref:`register a subnamespace <guide-registering-a-subnamespace>` following the next guide.

 .. _guide-registering-a-subnamespace: